duanbiao2000/obsidianDoc/+ Encounters/dailyNotes/memory model in computer programs.md

 ---
 aliases:
 theme:
-original:
-url:
+source:
 author:
-date_created:
+createdAt:
-date_update: 2024-12-09
+updateAt: 2024-12-09
 type:
-priority: false
+high_priority: false
 ---

 The note "20240811201622" discusses the memory model in computer programs, focusing on the stack, heap, and registers.
 The stack is managed by the compiler, follows a Last-In-First-Out (LIFO) principle, and stores temporary data like function parameters and local variables.
 The heap is manually managed by the programmer, allows dynamic memory allocation, and stores larger, longer-lived data.
 Registers are the fastest memory units directly connected to the CPU, used for temporary data storage and faster access.